 - Two-Person Pool Party: Austin and Alotta Fagina share a pool, spoofing a similar scene from A View to a Kill.

 - Uranus Is Showing: Austin makes this joke at the end of the movie.

-- Weather-Control Machine: In International Man of Mystery, Dr. Evil mentions that in the 1960's, he had a "weather changing machine that was, in essence, a sophisticated heat beam, which we called a laser."
+- Weather-Control Machine: Dr. Evil mentions that in the 1960's, he had a "weather changing machine that was, in essence, a sophisticated heat beam, which we called a laser."

 - What Are Records?: Inverted, with Austin trying to play a CD on a turntable.

 - What Measure Is a Mook?: Mocked in the extended version of International Man of Mystery.
 We see the family of the dead guard that Austin smashes with the steamroller learning of his death; later, "John Smith", the guard who gets decapitated, by the "ill tempered mutated sea bass," is shown to have been a day away from marriage, and was late for his bachelor party, because he was working late.
 In both cases, the families and friends are fully aware, that the mook is a henchman of Dr. Evil, and act like it's just a normal job.

 - Why Don't You Just Shoot Him?: Scott asks this almost verbatim: "why don't you just kill him?", in a scene parodying this kind of thing.
 (Dr.Evil instead lowers Austin and Vanessa into a pool of mutated sea bass.)